-- .NET Foundation Voting Members are elegible to both vote in the election and run for a board seat.
+- .NET Foundation Voting Members are eligible to both vote in the election and run for a board seat.
 If you're not a member yet, join today!

-- In the last week of the election cycle, voting members will cast their votes.
-We’re using the Single Transferable Vote methodology on the OpaVote system.
+- Voting Members will cast their votes using the Single Transferable Vote methodology on the OpaVote system.

 - To keep informed, follow us on Twitter at @dotnetfdn... or better yet, subscribe to our newsletter!

-Interested?
-Watch for our next post with specifics on the elections process, and feel free to ping us at email@example.com with questions.
+Interested in running for a seat?
+Watch for our next blog post with specifics on the elections process, and feel free to ping us at email@example.com with questions.